 Driving can be a huge cost for businesses but there are ways to help keep those costs down.

 Planning your journey carefully can help you avoid congestion and get to your destination as efficiently as possible.
-See Planning your journey in the Driver section for more information.
+See our advice on planning a journey for more information.

 Your employer has a responsibility to keep you safe.
 This includes

 - not asking you to use a mobile phone while you’re driving